 Disco did not die in 1979.
-It lived for a few more years into the 80s with some changes to fashion.
-The bell bottoms pants were replaced by the straight leg pant that curved butts, sucked in tummy fat and slimmed legs down to the ankle.
-There was also the baggy jeans that pleated at the high waistband.
-It wasn’t as “sexy” as the straight leg pant but was more comfortable.
+It lived for a few more years into the ’80s with some changes to fashion.
+The bell bottom pants were replaced by the straight leg pant that curved butts, sucked in tummy fat, and slimmed legs down to the ankle.
+There were also the baggy jeans that pleated at the high waistband.
+It wasn’t as “sexy” as the straight leg pant, but it was more comfortable.

 Besides dance, there was the roller disco style.
-Combining the sport of roller skating and the dance of disco gave 80s fashion a new look.
+Combining the sport of roller skating and the dance of disco gave ’80s fashion a new look.
 Paring short metallic gym shorts with a leotard or sequin tank top took this street sport to the dance floor and back again.
-American’s discoed in roller skates but they also discoed in smooth sole sneakers at the clubs.
+American’s disco’d in roller skates but they also danced in smooth sole sneakers at the clubs.

 Other types of athletic clothing were worn such as golf shirts, striped rugby shirts, mesh jerseys, warm-up jackets, crop sweatshirts, and muscle shirts for men.
 As for bottoms, velour sweatpants/tracksuits were fine at the roller rink but stretch jeans, tights, and leggings were better at the Disco.